garvit3835/product-docs-feature/README.md

 ## How does it work?

-[There's a few finishing touches happening to a Figma version of this diagram and this will be replaced soon.]
+[There are a few finishing touches happening to a Figma version of this diagram and this will be replaced soon.]

 <figure><img src=".gitbook/assets/computer-to-workspace-devbox.jpg" alt=""><figcaption><p>The relationship between your computer and DevZero's workspaces and DevBoxes</p></figcaption></figure>